hupster/modsync/README.md

 Typical folders to sync are:

 config: containing mod config files

 mods: containing Forge mods

-resourcepacks: containing resource packs, selectable by Options\Resource Packs
+resourcepacks: containing resource packs, selectable in the game by Options\Resource Packs

-shaderpacks: containing shaders, for use with the GLSL Shaders Mod, selectable by Options\Shaders
+shaderpacks: containing shaders, for use with the GLSL Shaders Mod, selectable in the game by Options\Shaders

 The tool downloads any missing file, and removes any local file that is missing on the FTP server, showing progress and actions during sync.
 If the “config" folder is listed, it is synced with different settings: don't remove any local file, just download any file that is newer on the server, or missing locally.
 This allows updating specific mod setting files, to fix incompatibilities.